 The ’80s and ’90s introduced a new wave of underground country.
 Officially dubbed “alt-country,” the new format being played by bands such as Uncle Tupelo, Cowboy Junkies and Whiskeytown, and adopted by singer-songwriters like Lucinda Williams, approached elements of classic country with a modern attitude that was equally interested in punk, roots rock and other alternative styles.

 Many alternative country acts had little to do with Gram’s exact sound and aesthetic.
 Where Gram became a major point of inspiration, is in the ambitious fusing of country with other prevailing trends, and especially by way of his weary, lonesome lyric writing.
 Perhaps the first group to truly dawn the alt-country label, upon their arrival, Uncle Tupelo introduced a completely new brand of genre-blending madness.
-Their debut album No Depression presented country ballads played with the fury of hardcore.
-They took this practice even further on future records, March 16-20, 1992 and Anodyne, fully embracing the heart-wrenching stories and down-trodden essence of country music, even as their sound resembled it less and less.
+Their debut album No Depression presented country ballads played with the fury of hardcore while representing the moral attitudes and values of the Midwestern United States.
+They took this practice even further on future records, March 16-20, 1992 and Anodyne, fully embraced the heart-wrenching stories and down-trodden essence of traditional country music, even as their sound resembled it less and less.